DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * startup preset batch files now set all parameters correctly
   * introduced the Flux1Krea8 and SD1.5_RealVis startup batch files
   * replaced the Juggernaut & HyperFlux presets with Juggernaut8 & HyperFlux5
-* regenerating images from the log, image metadata or gallery work correctly
-  * the Current Preset field is updated correctly
 * the Custom startup batch file and the Custom preset have been removed
 * added the Rossetti Steampunk, Science Fiction and World styles
 * added 36 new TaffyCarl (Carl Bratcher) styles(!) and updated the Stylesheet